Diamond Historic District (East Liverpool, Ohio)

 The Diamond Historic District is a 2 acre area in downtown East Liverpool, Ohio.
 It is located at Market and East Sixth Streets.
 The area is triangular and is bounded by three roads.
-The resulting area is known as "The Diamond".
+The district was added to the National Register of Historic Places in November 1985.

 "The Diamond" (pictured), erected by George Gaston in 1884, was the first four-story brick building in East Liverpool and is located in this district.

-The district was added to the National Register of Historic Places in November 1985.
+Restoration of the J.C.
+Thompson Building at the heart of the district began in 2024 as part of a $1.2 million incentive received from the state government.